bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ### Delivering real value

 **Identifying needs:** Proactively identify and prioritize client needs through ongoing communication and strategic meetings.
 Start by listening carefully and asking insightful questions to uncover underlying issues and opportunities.
-Use tools like surveys, interviews, and workshops to gather comprehensive insights.

-**Assessing impact and opportunities:**
+How to assess impact and identify opportunities:

 - Regularly review the impact of implemented solutions and identify new opportunities for adding value.
 Assess how your solutions are performing and whether they meet the client’s expectations.
-Look for ways to enhance the value provided through continuous improvement.
 - Use tools like SWOT analysis, customer journey mapping, and the Value Proposition Canvas to uncover deeper client needs.
 These tools can help you identify strengths, weaknesses, opportunities, and threats, as well as map out the client’s journey and value propositions.

-**Providing educational leadership:**
+How to provide educational leadership:

 - Keep clients informed about industry trends and innovations.
 Share relevant articles, reports, and insights that can help them stay ahead in their industry.
 - Use case studies to illustrate successful projects and highlight tangible benefits.
 Showcase examples of how similar solutions have benefitted other clients, emphasizing the positive outcomes and lessons learned.